top of page

 Paul Z. Rotterdam

-Paul Z. Rotterdam an artist, is represented in public and private collections throughout the world.
+Paul Z. Rotterdam, an artist, is represented in public and private collections throughout the world.

 Eugene Rotwein

-Eugene Rotwein is professor of economics at Queens College of the City University of New York.
+Eugene Rotwein is a professor of economics at Queens College of the City University of New York.
 He edited David Hume: Writings on Economics and is at work on a study of the methodology and economic philosophy of Frank Knight.

 Anne-Marie Roviello

-Andrew Rowan
+Andrew N. Rowan

-Andrew N. Rowan is director of the Tufts Center for Animals and Public Policy.
+Andrew N. Rowan is the director of the Tufts Center for Animals and Public Policy.
 He is the author of The Animal Research Controversy (1995).

 Paul Rozin